 I understand the need to not feel like you’re depriving yourself.
 Not only is it intimidating to think you have to cut out your favorite treats, but it’s just plain not fun.
 However, if you think about how much your quality of life will improve if you can lessen the inflammation in your body, it is totally worth it!

-Not only can inflammation cause uncomfortable symptoms like joint pain and intestinal problems, but if it is allowed to go on unchecked, it can create chronic disease like rheumatoid arthritis, Crohn’s disease or worse.
-Even low grade inflammation can have no obvious symptoms!
+Not only can inflammation cause uncomfortable symptoms like joint pain and intestinal problems, but if it is allowed to go on unchecked, it can create chronic diseases like rheumatoid arthritis, Crohn’s disease, or worse.
+Even low-grade inflammation can have no obvious symptoms!
 (Source) I don’t want that for you.
 I want you to be able to enjoy your life and live it to the fullest.